nudge-now/sdk-android/README.md

 There are two types of purchases you can track with our SDK.

-1. **Actual Item Purchase Tracking:**  The purchases made with real money.
+1. **Hard Currency Item Purchase Tracking:**  The purchases made with real money.
 For example, user purchased ’$1.99' to get 'Gold 100' cash item.
-2. **Virtual Item Purchase Tracking:** The purchases made with virtual money.
+2. **Soft Currency Item Purchase Tracking:** The purchases made with virtual money.
 For example, user purchased 'Gold 10' to get 'Rocket Launcher' item

 You don't need to write down any item list manually.
 All the Items tracked by our SDK are automatically added to our dashboard.
 To see the list of items, go to 'Overview > Settings > In-App Items' page on our dashboard.

 Let's get started and implement SDK codes with the examples below.

-#### Actual Item Tracking
+#### Hard Currency Item Tracking

-The purchase of 'Actual Items’ is made with the store's billing library such as Google Play Billing.
+The purchase of 'Hard Currency Items’ is made with the store's billing library such as Google Play Billing.
 When your user purchased the item successfully, simply create AFPurchase object and use logPurchase() method.
 Also, call CancelPromotionPurchase() method when a user cancelled or failed to purchase.

 Example: Google Play Billing
 ```java